STATE OF NEW MEXICO CAPITAL OUTLAY

 ICIP Forms and Documents

-In accordance with state statute §6-4-1 NMSA 1978 all state agencies must submit their Infrastructure Capital Improvement Plans by the following dates:
+In accordance with state statute §6-4-1 NMSA 1978 all state agencies must submit their Infrastructure Capital Improvement Plans, generally by summer/fall.
+There are different dates for each these entity types:

 Remember that your ICIP is now tied to your Capital Outlay request.